A lawyer says some accusers want to publicly detail what happened to them

-“They simply didn’t happen.
-They simply did not happen,” Cain insisted of the accusations of inappropriate sexual behavior, and at least one incident of alleged sexual groping, when he was head of the National Restaurant Association from 1996 to 1999.
+“They simply didn’t happen,” Cain insisted of the alleged incidents of inappropriate sexual behavior, and at least one alleged incident of sexual groping, when he was head of the National Restaurant Association from 1996 to 1999.

 He described Bialek, a Chicago woman who once worked at the restaurant group, as a “troubled” woman put up to making false allegations by forces trying to derail his presidential bid.

-Cain said it could be the “Democrat machine” behind the allegations but added that he didn’t know for sure.
-He also said he expected further attempts to smear his name and reputation and vowed that he would not be deterred.
+Cain said the “Democrat machine” could be behind the allegations but added that he didn’t know for sure.
+He also said he expects further attempts to smear his name and reputation and vowed that he would not be deterred.